Me Gusta (Anitta song): Chart performance

-The song debuted on the Billboard Hot 100 chart of October 3, 2020, at number 91, making Anitta the first Brazilian artist to have an entry on the chart in the 2020s.
-It became Anitta's and Myke Tower's first entry on the US Billboard Hot 100.
+"Me Gusta" peaked at number 5 and number 6 on the US Billboard Hot Latin Songs and Latin Pop Airplay charts, respectively; the song debuted at No. 91 on the mainstream Billboard Hot 100 chart dated October 3, 2020, making Anitta the first Brazilian artist to have an entry on the chart in the 2020s.
+The single also became Anitta and Myke Tower's first entry onto the US Billboard Hot 100.

+Globally, "Me Gusta" peaked at No. 1 in Brazil (Pop Internacional), No. 3 in Venezuela, No. 6 in Ecuador, No. 7 in Colombia, Honduras and Mexico, and No. 10 in Panama.
+It was a Top 20 hit in Argentina, Paraguay, Peru, Portugal and Puerto Rico.

 Music video

 Directed by Daniel Russel, the music video was filmed in Salvador, Bahia and premiered on September 18, 2020.
-It features Afro-Latinas from Salvador and people from LGBTQ communities.
-The video shows scenes at a carnival-like street party and a runway.
-In the video, Anitta wears several colorful outfits, including a rainbow dress.
-Cardi B wears a lavender corset and a rose-covered skirt.
+It features Afro-Brazilians and Afro-Latina females from the Salvador area and people from LGBTQ+ communities.
+The video shows scenes at a carnaval-like street party, with Anitta playing percussion instruments with a group of female musicians in the streets.
+Other scenes involve a public fashion show and a runway.
+In the video, Anitta wears several colorful outfits, including a flowing rainbow dress, a green leopard-print jacket with pants and heels, and a shorter red outfit with hot pants.
+Cardi B wears a lavender corset and a flowing, rose-covered skirt.

-Anitta commented in an interview with NBC News that she received advice from an expert on Afro-Brazilian history on how to best showcase its roots through imagery.
-She also stated, "I understand it's music for people to have fun...
-But in the video, from behind, we have a message.
+Anitta commented in an interview with NBC News that she received advice from an expert on Afro-Brazilian history on how to best showcase the Bahía roots through imagery, stating: "I understand it's music for people to have fun...
+But[,] in the video, from behind, we have a message.
 We are exalting all types of women and saying how much we like it when they do whatever they want to do".